rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 To display Snap payment page within your site, include `snap.js` library into your payment page HTML.

 ?> ***Note:*** Alternatively, you can also use `redirect_url` retrieved from backend in the previous step to redirect customer to payment page hosted by Midtrans.
-This is useful if you do not want or can not display payment page on your web page.
+This is useful if you do not want or can not display payment page on your web page via snap.js.
+[Learn more in this alternative section](#alternative-way-to-display-snap-payment-page-via-redirect).

 The table given below describes the components which are required to display Snap payment page.